lth-elm/TradingView-Webhook-Trading-Bot/README.md

 As you can see it's very much similar to the first payload but we've also added the **chart url** so that it can directly be sent in the discord channel along the other parameters.

-The webhook url also need to be changed to https://the-link-of-your-flask-app.com/tradingview-to-discord-study since this is how it is set the [app.py](app.py).
+The webhook url also need to be changed to https://the-link-of-your-flask-app.com/tradingview-to-discord-study since this is how it is set in [app.py](app.py).

 ```python
 @app.route("/tradingview-to-discord-study", methods=['POST'])